magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 .: How you would plan to determine variables to use in a regression model. :.

+The paper is intended for the practicing statistician, whose routine work includes the development, estimation, and interpretation of statistical models for observational data to help answering research questions in life sciences. (most applicable to me)

+Within predictive research questions, predictive (or prognostic) models have the aim to accurately predict an outcome value from a set of predictors.
+Explanatory models are used in etiological research and should explain differences in outcome values by differences in explanatory variables.
+Finally, descriptive models should “capture the association between dependent and independent variables” (Shmueli, 2010).
+In the life sciences, models of all three types are needed.
+Still, they differ in the way they are used and interpreted.

 Variable selection is intended to select the best subset of predictors.
 But why bother?
 1. We want to explain the data in the simplest way redundant predictors should be removed.
 The principle of Occam's Razor states that among several plausible explanations for a phenomenon, the simplest is best.
 Applied to regression analysis, this implies that the smallest model that TS the data is best.